mikeygii/Diamond_Case_Study/README.md

 • Previous candidates have attempted to run the data through a black box or generic model before thinking critically about the data and problem.
 They typically saw limited results
-Thank you for your interest in Enova!
-We look forward to speaking with you.
-Good Luck!